ablestack/reactive-domain-objects/TECHNICAL.md

 #### NodePath

-This is a dot-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node
+This is a slash-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node

-For example, the NodePath: `child.grandchild` matches the `grandchild` node of the following sourceJSON:
+For example, the NodePath: `child/grandchild` matches the `grandchild` node of the following sourceJSON:

 ```TypeScript
 const rootSourceNode = {